Carndonagh railway station: History

 Construction of the extension line from Buncrana to Carndonagh started in May 1899.
 A ceremony marking the beginning of work was held in the Carndonagh on May 23, 1899.
 Lady Balfour, wife of the chief secretary of Ireland, "cut the first sod".
 Lord Balfour also attended the event, along with Mr Thomas Robertson, chairman of the Irish Board of Works.
 The previous night there was a torch light procession and bonfire celebration in the town.
 During the festivities, a tar barrel fell on two children, killing one and severely burning the other.
 In his opening remarks, Lord Balfour expressed his regret for the accident.

 The station opened on 1 July 1901.
 The Londonderry and Lough Swilly Railway provided passenger services and goods transportation from their Londonderry Graving Dock station to Buncrana and northwards to Clonmany, Ballyliffin and Carndonagh.
+When the Carndonagh Extension was opened, there were seven weekday trains to Buncrana, of which the 6.30 and 11.50 a.m. and 4.30 p.m. were extended to the Carndonagh.
+Two all-station trains ran to Carndonagh and back on Sundays.
+In 1901, the published timetable anticipated that the journey from Londonderry to Carndonagh would take two hours and ten minutes.

 During the Irish Civil War, the Free State Army used the Buncrana to Carndonagh extension to transport troops and gain control of the North Inishowen.
 Services to the station were temporarily suspended in early July 1922, but were eventually restored after Free State Forces gained control of Carndonagh.